Listen to “CHM055:Homeschooling High School, College Scholarships, & More with Lee Binz, The Home Scholar” on Spreaker.

 - Recognize that every parent will indefinitely get to that place where you cannot teach a subject anymore.

 - Our role as parents changes over time as children get older.
-In the high school period our role becomes a facilitator or project manager as opposed to the teacher.
+During the high school period, our role becomes a facilitator or project manager as opposed to a teacher.

-- Because homeschool students are used to teaching themselves, they actually fair better in college.
+- Because homeschooled students are used to teaching themselves, they actually fair better in college.

 - Apologia Biology, Chemistry, and Physics- easy for her children to use independently and are college-prep materials

 - Saxon Math– lots of practice and has placement tests, plus video tutorials